GigaMedia (NASDAQ:GIGM) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of GigaMedia (NASDAQ:GIGM – Get Rating) in a research report released on Saturday morning.
-The brokerage issued a sell rating on the technology company’s stock.
+StockNews.com began coverage on shares of GigaMedia (NASDAQ:GIGM – Get Rating) in a research note issued to investors on Sunday.
+The brokerage set a “sell” rating on the technology company’s stock.

-A hedge fund recently raised its stake in GigaMedia stock.
-Morgan Stanley lifted its stake in shares of GigaMedia Limited (NASDAQ:GIGM – Get Rating) by 3.0% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 324,666 shares of the technology company’s stock after acquiring an additional 9,440 shares during the quarter.
-Morgan Stanley owned 2.94% of GigaMedia worth $984,000 at the end of the most recent reporting period.
+A hedge fund recently bought a new stake in GigaMedia stock.
+Susquehanna International Group LLP acquired a new position in GigaMedia Limited (NASDAQ:GIGM – Get Rating) during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 16,054 shares of the technology company’s stock, valued at approximately $36,000.
+Susquehanna International Group LLP owned 0.15% of GigaMedia as of its most recent SEC filing.
 Institutional investors and hedge funds own 3.48% of the company’s stock.

 GigaMedia Ltd. engages in the provision of digital entertainment services.
 Through its subsidiary, FunTown, it manages mobile and browse-based casual games.
 Its portfolio includes MahJong, online card games, and multi-player role-playing online games.
 The company was founded in October 1998 and is headquartered in Taipei, Taiwan.